nikhil-x-gupta/visual-ai/register/README.md

-### README
+## README

-1. Verify the output of following command.
+#### 1. Verify the output of the following command.
 It should return one IP address that you use to ssh into the edge device. e.g. **e 192.168.x.x your-hostname**

         hostname -i